Article I. Overview of the Continuing Education Program

 - Key letters or words embedded in the content that are required to certify completion

 - Intermittent prompts that require input from the participant before the activity can continue

 - Mandatory quizzes or content summaries at the completion of the activity

 - Minute-by-minute tracking of how long the attendee participated in the activity

-Verification must be established in such a way that at least 80% of the activity is verified.
-For instance, if a distance learning activity consists of 60 minutes of continuing education, the final verification point cannot occur more than 12 minutes before the end of the activity.
+At least 80 percent of the activity must be verified.
+For instance, if a distance-learning activity consists of 60 minutes of continuing education, the final verification point cannot occur more than 12 minutes before the end of the activity.
 Asynchronous activities must prevent the user from bypassing attendance verification points or skipping ahead to complete the activity in less time.

 Section 2.10 General Exclusions

-CEU credits may NOT be claimed for the following types of activities:6
+CEUs and PDCs may not be claimed for the following types of activities:6

 - Courses primarily intended to teach a non-verbal skill, including but not limited to sports, general fitness and exercise, arts, and music.

 - Any activity for which one receives remuneration as part of one’s regular employment (This is not meant to exclude employer-provided training for which the employee will be paid as if working but will include explanations of benefits, general business meetings, and training on benefits management and timesheet software programs.
 Pro bono activities for PDC credit must be activities for which one does not receive any remuneration.)